 Checkology is a news and media literacy learning platform created by the News Literacy Project.
 Checkology's aim is to help students more critically navigate today's ever-changing media and digital landscape.
 The site includes four free modules, with more available for subscribers, each containing lessons, student challenges, and discussions.
 The lessons' panelists are journalists from the New York Times, Buzzfeed, and the Washington Post, to name a few.
 There's also a "check tool" that allows students to evaluate the credibility of any piece of news they may be uncertain of, following the news literacy principles they've learned throughout Checkology's lessons.

 There are two versions teachers can use: The first is a basic version designed to be projected in front of the class and directed by the teacher.
-The second, a premium version, is more student-direct, allowing students to log in, self-pace, and save work.
+The second, a premium version (free for the 2020-2021 school year), is more student-direct, allowing students to log in, self-pace, and save work.
 This premium version also offers some learning management system (LMS) functions where teachers can use a dashboard to monitor student progress and give feedback.

 As one of the few media literacy-focused digital platforms, Checkology occupies a useful niche.
 The lessons use real-world news examples to help students navigate and learn about four key ideas: filtering news and information, exercising civic freedoms, navigating today's information landscape, and knowing what to believe.
 By using the "check tool," students will become expert critical thinkers and expert evaluators of a source's credibility.
 Checkology will expose kids to videos on today's pressing issues, particularly how to determine fake news from real news and how to evaluate the credibility of sources.
 The lessons are interesting and the videos are relevant, but at times the work can seem monotonous or repetitive for students.
 There's also a growing critique of checklist-style evaluation of sources that is, in part, a component of the Checkology modules.
 While this model can be helpful to get kids on their way to being media literate, ultimately the web requires a new way of reading -- "lateral reading" -- that goes beyond the source in question.